captionpoint/CaptionPoint-Server/public/will.md

 I must say how lost and low I would be without you.
 ---
 ## ELIZABETH:
-I know my love.
+I know, my love.
+---
+## ELIZABETH:
 Don’t stay up too late.
+---
+## ELIZABETH:
 Funerals always make them so sweet.
 ---
 ## REBECCA:
 Wait, Liz, I’m off as well.
+---
+## REBECCA:
 The morning is nigh and I can neither spoil the children nor the produce.
+---
+## REBECCA:
 See your father finds a bed at some point.
+---
+## REBECCA:
 Good night and God rest his soul.
 ---
 ## JOHN:
 Goodnight, my dear.
 ---
 ## ELIZABETH:
-Becky, I found a book of poems at the stalls last week by a woman poet no less.
+Becky, I found a book of poems at the stalls last week… -- by a woman poet no less.
 ---
 ## REBECCA:
 A woman?
 ---
 ## ELIZABETH:
 I know.
+---
+## ELIZABETH:
 Do you remember Lady Lanier?
 ---
 ## REBECCA: